Who Was John James Audubon?

 Throughout this period, Audubon traveled back and forth between the United States and Europe, overseeing the publication of his works and also selling them in popular serialized subscriptions to admirers who included King George IV and United States President Andrew Jackson.
 His fame and fortune firmly established, in 1841 Audubon moved his family to a large rural estate on the Hudson in upper Manhattan, where he began work on a more compact edition of Birds of America.

 However, neither advancing age nor public adulation would reduce the lure of the natural world for Audubon.
 So, in 1843 he ventured west to the Missouri River where he undertook research for a new work on mammals titled The Viviparous Quadrupeds of North America.
 However, by the time he began to assemble his drawings for the project, Audubon’s eyesight began to fail him and he became steadily more reliant on his sons and his collaborator, Reverend John Bachman, to help him complete it.
 In 1848, he suffered an incapacitating stroke that also began to affect his mind.

-John James Audubon died at home on January 27, 1851, and was buried at Trinity Cemetery in New York City.
+Audubon died at home on January 27, 1851, and was buried at Trinity Cemetery in New York City.
 He is remembered as one of the most important naturalists of his era, and his respect and concern for the natural world clearly marks him as one of the forefathers of the modern conservationism and environmentalism movements.
-In 1886, the first bird-preservation society, the National Audubon Society, was named in his honor.
+In 1886, the first bird-preservation society was named in his honor, which led to the establishment of the National Audubon Society in 1905.
 Countless wildlife sanctuaries, parks, streets and towns also bear his name and honor his legacy.